top of page

 Difficulty:

 There are good tracks around the area but some pathless sections and a bit of scrambling.
 There are exposed narrow ridges but no significant technical difficulties.
-They are nevertheless long days and we’ll be wild camping.
-The cycle way is rough as we approach our destination - but again, there is no shame in getting off to push for a bit!
+They are nevertheless long days.
+The cycle tracks have some steep sections (a lot of them!) - but again, there is no shame in getting off to push for a bit!

 Prerequisites: